-Each Buddha statue is created using different Buddha poses and hand gestures.
+Each Buddha statue is created using different Buddha poses and hand gestures (Buddhist mudras).
 Indeed, the Buddha poses are very important because they reveal the Buddha statue meaning.
 Additionally, they tell a story about the Buddhist deity the statue is depicting and also portray their inspirational virtues.

 Reclining statues notwithstanding, the Buddha is always depicting various gestures with his hands.
 As a result, the Buddha statue meaning and identification is easily accessible.
-Identifying Buddhist statues is made simple by using a our quick analysis of Buddha hand gestures.
-Learning the most common Buddha poses will tell you everything you need to know!
+Identifying Buddhist statues is made simple by using a our comprehensive analysis of Buddha hand gestures.
+Indeed, learning the most common Buddha poses will tell you everything you need to know!

 - Abhaya Mudra (Protection)

 - Varada Mudra (Gift Giving)

 - Vitarka Mudra (Debate)